sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Epoching data on custom events

-**Question:** For reasons too complex to describe, I am trying to epoch with respect to various latencies RELATIVE to the events in my dataset.
+For reasons too complex to describe, I am trying to epoch with respect to various latencies RELATIVE to the events in my dataset.
 For example, epoch onset = event latency + some value, so I can calculate the set of latencies and use them in a call to epoch.m (the